alexdev93/todo-list-app/README.md

 # Key Points:

-Initialization: I initialize the task ID (id) and the list of todos (todos) by retrieving their values from local storage.
+- Initialization: I initialize the task ID (id) and the list of todos (todos) by retrieving their values from local -storage.
 If these values are not present, default values are used (1 for ID and an empty array for todos).

-State Management: The id state is used to track the last used ID for task creation.
+- State Management: The id state is used to track the last used ID for task creation.
 The todos state maintains the list of tasks.

-Use of useEffect: I use the useEffect hook to update local storage whenever there is a change in the todos or id state.
+- Use of useEffect: I use the useEffect hook to update local storage whenever there is a change in the todos or id state.
 This ensures that the latest data is persisted.

-Generating Unique IDs: The handleAddTodo function generates a new unique ID for each task, ensuring that the IDs are sequential and unique.
+- Generating Unique IDs: The handleAddTodo function generates a new unique ID for each task, ensuring that the IDs are sequential and unique.
 The new ID is then used for the newly created task.

 # Benefits

-Consistency: This approach ensures consistent and unique IDs, even when tasks are added or deleted.
+- Consistency: This approach ensures consistent and unique IDs, even when tasks are added or deleted.

-Persistence: Task data and the last used ID are persistently stored in local storage, allowing the application to recover its state after a page refresh or reopening.
+- Persistence: Task data and the last used ID are persistently stored in local storage, allowing the application to recover its state after a page refresh or reopening.

-Improved Robustness: The use of local storage provides a reliable and simple mechanism for managing IDs, enhancing the overall robustness of the application.
+- Improved Robustness: The use of local storage provides a reliable and simple mechanism for managing IDs, enhancing the overall robustness of the application.